-This report presents the results of a site- specific probabilistic seismic hazard analysis (PSHA) and deterministic seismic hazard analysis (DSHA) for the proposed Skunk Camp Tailings Storage Facility (TSF) site in southern Arizona.
+This report presents the results of a site-specific probabilistic seismic hazard analysis (PSHA) and deterministic seismic hazard analysis (DSHA) for the proposed Skunk Camp Tailings Storage Facility (TSF) site in southern Arizona.
 This study builds upon the site-specific hazard analysis performed for Resolution Copper's Near West site (Wong et al., 2017) 32 km to the northwest.
+This revision 2 of the report also responds to review comments from the U.S. Forest Service third-party geotechnical consultant.

 The objective of this study is to estimate the levels of ground motions that could be exceeded at specified annual frequencies (or return periods) and to compare the site-specific PSHA results with the results of a DSHA.
 The site is located in the Basin and Range Province of southern Arizona.
-Southern Arizona has a low level of seismicity compared to the rest of the western U.S. The Skunk Camp site is located about 52 km northeast of the Whitlock Wash fault zone which is the nearest Quaternary active fault capable of generating large earthquakes ( $\mathbf{M} > 6.5$ ).
+Southern Arizona has a low level of seismicity compared to the rest of the western U.S. The Skunk Camp site is located about 52 km northeast of the Whitlock Wash fault zone, which is the nearest Quaternary active fault capable of generating large earthquakes (M > 6.5).